glacials/friendly_uuid/README.md

 - `A`'s URL has changed!
 But _[cool URLs don't change][2]_.
 - Where should `twos.dev/users/a` lead now?

-To address this nuance, FriendlyUUID cleverly truncates URLs _past_ uniqueness.
+To address this nuance, FriendlyUUID truncates URLs _past_ uniqueness.
 It keeps truncating characters _as long as the URL remains the eldest among its collisions_.

 In other words, after the above example, `A`'s URL continues to be `twos.dev/users/a`, because when its UUID is truncated to `a` it remains the